The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 ---|---|---|---|---|---|---|

-The minimum term on BT Home Essentials plans is 12 months, however this refers more to eligibility than whether customers can move away or cancel or not.
+The minimum term on BT Home Essentials plans is 12 months, however this refers more to the eligibility period than whether customers can switch away, or cancel, or not.

 BT will re-check eligibility each year automatically with the Department for Work and Pensions, but customers are free to leave the contract at any time without penalty.